isomerpages/ogp-scamshield-suite/_i-want-protection-from-scams/Understanding scam types/Job Scams.md

-such as making advance purchases, liking social media posts, reviewing hotels/restaurants/airlines, completing surveys, “boosting” value of cryptocurrencies, “boosting” ratings of product listings for online merchants, or “rating” mobile apps to improve their rankings on app stores.
-Another “job” offered to victims entails transfer of funds to bank accounts provided by the scammers, for a small commission.
+such as making advance purchases, liking social media posts, reviewing hotels/restaurants/airlines, completing surveys, “boosting” value of cryptocurrencies, “boosting” ratings of product listings for online merchants, or “rating” mobile apps to improve their rankings on app stores.</p>
+<p>Another “job” offered to victims entails transfer of funds to bank accounts
+provided by the scammers, for a small commission.
 The scammers would subsequently request higher amount of funds to be transferred, for purportedly higher earnings.
 The victims would eventually realise that they had been scammed when they failed to receive their commission, when they were unable to withdraw the monies from the bank accounts, or when the scammers could no longer be contacted.</p>
 <hr>
 <blockquote>
 <p></p>